Scheduling Communication Is a Strategic Process

 Process AwarenessCommunicating corporate scheduling practices ensures that employees are aware of the processes in place to help them control their working hours.
 Schedule communications can tell employees how to request time-off, change a shift, call in sick and handle other schedule management tasks.

-Schedule ConstructionMost employees want a healthy work-life balance.
+Work Schedule ConstructionMost employees want a healthy work-life balance.
 Good schedule communication can assist both schedulers and employees by helping them share schedule preferences like availability, vacation time, shift trades and any unexpected changes.
-Clear communication between schedulers and the workforce facilitates a more accurate schedule.
+Transparent and understandable communication between schedulers and the workforce facilitates a more accurate schedule.

 Workforce Communication ToolsThe best communication tool is one that gets used.
 Considerations like age, gender, cultural backgrounds, work habits, and worksite location may help you understand your workforce and align your communication methods to their preferences.
 Respecting these preferences often amounts to higher engagement along with higher productivity.